Clyde McCoy: Personal life

-McCoy was the son of a Chesapeake & Ohio Railroad detective and a member of the McCoy clan that was involved in the Hatfield-McCoy feud.
+McCoy was the son of a Chesapeake and Ohio Railway detective and a member of the McCoy clan that was involved in the Hatfield-McCoy feud.

 At his home in Kentucky in 1926, Clyde petitioned the Daylight Lodge No. 760 in Louisville, Tennessee, and received the E.A.
 Degree on January 9, 1926, the F.C.
 Degree on May 8, and the M.M.
 Degree on June 26, 1926.
 He would be a member of that lodge for 64 years by the time of his death.
 He became a devoted Mason and a lifetime member of the lodge.
 Shortly after, Clyde became a member of the Valley of Memphis, Tennessee, A.A.S.R., and joined Kosair Shrine Temple in Louisville, Kentucky.

 On January 20, 1945, McCoy married one of the Bennett sisters, Maxine Means, who he had been courting since the girls joined his band back in 1936.
 The two did not have children, which kept McCoy traveling and performing as long as Clyde's health would permit.
 He had Alzheimer's disease, and Maxine adamantly rejected medical advice to admit her beloved Clyde to an extended care facility.
 She cared for him in their home, where he died on June 11, 1990, at age 86.
 Private memorial services were offered on the 14th at the Memorial Park Rotunda in Memphis.